christopher-besch/homepage/src/articles/maki_01/maki_01.md

 As you can see **extensibility** lies at the heart of Maki.

-# Atoms
-Just like how real atoms were thought to be the indivisible unit of the universe `Atom`s are the smallest renderable unit in Maki.
-A collection of them form a frame, multiple of which form an entire scene that can be rendered to a video file.
-The first frame is frame `0`.
-It cannot display anything as it is used as the foundation for any following frames.
-Any subsequent frames can be the target of `AtomDiff`s.
-These `AtomDiff`s alter an atom: for example move the atom, apply a linear transformation, change the color or just change the `render` flag.
-This flag, set to `false`, excludes the atom from the being-rendered-club, which explains why the frame `0` never shows anything.

 # Multi Threading
 There are always two things happening at the same time: